universal-meaning-map/mind-map/README.md

 - `28/10/2018`: In Prague for Devcon4.
 - `29/10/2018`: We've been abastracting some topics and discussions [into issues](https://github.com/interplanetarymindmap/mind-map/issues), to make them more discussable.
 - `30/10/2018`: [Created a topic](https://discuss.ipfs.io/t/help-us-build-the-interplanetary-mind-map/4197) in the discuss.ipfs to invite people to the conversation.
+- `15/11/2018`: A lot of travelling and other projects on our way.
+We keep updating and adding insights in the issues.

 _This document was copied into this repo on 21/10/2108.
 You can still get the historic at [its original repository](https://github.com/interplanetarymindmap/ipld-mindmap-old-readme/blob/master/README.md)_